Courses that fulfill

 *REL 330 CRIMINAL JUSTICE AND MORAL VISION (4 credits)

 A critical examination of the social functions and theories of contemporary criminal justice in the United States.
 Special attention to the collateral social consequences of the "prison industrial complex," paramilitary policing and the death penalty.
 Fosters moral interpretations that contribute to popular movements for positive change.
-Prerequisites: Earlham Seminar I & II.
+Prerequisites: Earlham Seminar I and II.
 Also listed as AAAS 330 and PAGS 331.
 (D-D) (AY)

 *REL 342 HISTORICAL CHRISTIANITY (4 credits)